-If you’re having problems with your grades or with a lack of motivation, get guidance from an academic coach.
+If you’re wondering how to deal with bad grades or with a lack of motivation, get guidance from an academic coach.

 An academic coach can help you to pinpoint the root causes of problems and suggest solutions.

 I work with pre-teens and teens 1-to-1 through this coaching programme (it’s about life coaching and much more).
 In this programme, I equip them to become motivated, disciplined, responsible and resilient.